 Beyond the rough being cut short and the greens being extra firm, the rest of the conditions were great.
-Tee boxes, fairways and first cut of rough were all in excellent shape and ideal to play from.
-The bunkers I had all featured good sand, though the San Andreas bunker did need a good raking.
+The tee boxes, fairways and first cut of rough were all in excellent shape and ideal to play from.
+The bunkers I was in had all featured good sand, though the San Andreas bunker did need a good raking.
 Unfortunately, too many people go down there for fun and then don’t have the courtesy to clean up after themselves.

-Though Stadium is not a course I would like to play every day and there are many other courses in the desert I prefer over it on all levels, it is still one that everyone should make a point to visit at least once and it’s one that I hope to challenge every year or two.
-It’s always fun, yet humbling experience.
+Though Stadium is not a course I would like to play every day and there are many other courses in the desert I prefer over it on all levels, it is still one that everyone should make a point to visit at least once.
+It’s one that I hope to challenge every year or two.
+It’s always a fun, yet humbling experience.